-The game is very similar to Slender in that you play Featureless Protagonist in the wilderness, trying to find pages while a supernatural force hounds them.
+The game is very similar to Slender in that you play as a Featureless Protagonist in the wilderness, trying to find pages while a supernatural force hounds them.
 However, it is different enough to stand on its own merits despite the obvious influences.
 The game's primary gameplay challenge comes from the fact that the player's position is not marked on the map, requiring usage of landmarks, the compass, and a good sense of direction in general to find your way throughout the mountain.
 This focus on navigation and exploration as a key element of gameplay also gives the game some similarities to Miasmata.

 The story is based on the Dyatlov Pass incident, in which nine hikers were discovered dead under mysterious circumstances on the Kholat Syakhl mountain in Russia, from which the game derives its name.

-This game demonstrates examples of the following tropes:
+This game demonstrates the following tropes:

 - All There in the Manual: A collectible note in the FPS horror game Husk, which was published by IMGN.Pro but is otherwise unrelated to Kholat, seems to clarify quite a few plot elements that were left vague in Kholat itself.
 The note explains that the player character in Kholat is Vitaly Grazeniuk, a rogue agent of the Russian Natural Phenomena Research Unit who is supposed responsible for causing the Dyatlov Pass incident and who for unknown reasons is searching the Ural mountains as well as the research outpost known as Post Office Box No. 5, supposedly to gather information about the Anomaly 0H1/91 responsible for the whole mess.